adgellida/ubuntupackages/ReadMe.md

 4.(Optional) Execute configurations.

-Remember to add exec permissions to all of scripts!
+Remember to add exec permissions to all scripts!

 Important
 =============================================